Manda, Jammu

-Manda is a village and an archaeological site in the Jammu district of the Union Territory of Jammu and Kashmir, India.
+Manda is a village and an archaeological site in the Jammu district of the Union Territory of Jammu and Kashmir, India, a region disputed between India and Pakistan.
 It was excavated by Archaeological Survey of India during 1976-77 by J. P. Joshi.
-The site contains ruins of an ancient Indus Valley civilization.
+The site contains ruins of an ancient Indus Valley Civilisation.

 Excavation

 Excavation at Manda revealed a 9.20 m deposit with threefold sequence with two sub periods in Period I. Period II has early historical pottery of types comparable with those of same period from Northern part of India and period III is represented by Kushan antiquities and house walls with 3 m wide street.
 After the Kushan period, the site seems to have been deserted.

 Historical significance

 Manda is situated on the right bank of Chenab River in the foothills of Pir Panjal range, 28 km northwest of Jammu, and was considered the northernmost limit of the Harappan civilisation.
-It is considered the northmost site (excluding Shortugai) of Indus Valley civilisation.
+It is considered the northmost site (excluding Shortugai) of Indus Valley Civilisation.

 It is considered a site established to procure wood from Himalayan Sub hills and send it downriver to other towns of the Indus Valley Civilisation.